 If a former student of the College becomes an employee, the user will be issued a new eureka.edu email account for business/employee use.
 The naming convention for the new account will follow the standard for faculty and staff.
 The user must separate personal and business use of the two active email accounts.
-When the employee separates from the College, the alum account will remain in the system, and the business/employee user account will be removed per policy.

 If an employee of the College becomes alumnus/alumnae while employed, and then separates from the college, the business/employee email account will be removed from the system per policy and a new alum account will be created for the user if desired.